hilmanfitriana19/link-shortener/README.md

 ## Theme System

-The application supports two themes:
+You can personalize the interface appearance.
+Three modes are available:

 - **Light** - Default bright appearance
-- **Dark** - Darker colors for low-light environments
+- **Dark** - Dark colors for low-light environments
+- **System** - Automatically follow your operating system preference

-Use the palette icon in the header to switch between them.
-Your chosen theme is saved to `localStorage`.
+Use the palette icon in the header to select your preferred mode.
+The choice is stored in `localStorage` and applied automatically on your next visit.

 ## Deployment